hannnid/MGFusion-DTI/README.md

    - Installation typically requires around 1 to 2 hours, depending on network conditions.

 #### System Requirements
-`ColdstartCPI` requires only a standard computer with enough RAM to support the in-memory operations.
+`MGFusion-DTI` requires only a standard computer with enough RAM to support the in-memory operations.
 Using GPU could acceralate the training and inference of models.

 Recommended Hardware: 128 GB RAM, 40 CPU processors, 4 TB disk storage, >=30 GB GPU

-Recommended OS: Linux (Ubuntu 16.04, CentOS 7, etc.)

 #### Installation